Board of Directors

 Debbie Fenoglio, Vice Chair, Denver, CO, is a retired nurse whose husband, Dr. Michael Fenoglio, was a prominent surgeon in Denver.
 He was diagnosed with FTD a few years ago and had a sister who died of FTD at age 56.
 Ms. Fenoglio is particularly interested in research and program development.

-Deanna Angello, M.B.A., New York, NY, has served various marketing, analytics and strategy roles since joining Pfizer in 2004 as part of the Finance Leadership Development Program.
-She is currently the Director, New Product Planning & Business Development for the US Brands portfolio for Established Products.
+Deanna Angello, M.B.A., San Francisco, CA, has served various marketing, analytics and strategy roles since 2004, when she joined Pfizer as part of its Finance Leadership Development Program.
+In 2015, she took on a Commercial Strategy role for Genentech in San Francisco, leading strategic initiatives, including development of a corporate strategy for biosimilar entry, across the U.S. organization.
 Ms. Angello holds an MBA in Strategic Management and Finance from Kelley School of Business, Indiana University, and a BS in Psychology from the University of Pittsburgh.
 She is an avid triathlete and marathon runner, and loves pushing her limits.
 She trekked to Everest Base Camp in Nepal as part of her fundraising for AFTD in April 2012 in honor of her father who has FTD.

 Helen-Ann Comstock, Perkasie, PA, is the founder of AFTD.
 Her husband, Craig, was diagnosed with FTD at age 44 in 1978 and died seven years later.
 In order to increase research funding for frontotemporal degeneration and to provide information and support to those coping with FTD, Ms. Comstock formed the AFTD in 2002 and served as its board chair until 2010.
 Ms. Comstock continues to spearhead the organization’s international efforts and serves on the research and advocacy committees.
-The Comstock Caregiver Respite Program is named in honor her and the foundation she has laid for the organization.
+The Comstock Respite and Travel Grant Program is named in her honor and the foundation she has laid for the organization.

 Lisa Radin, Las Vegas, NV, a special events consultant for the Alzheimer’s Association Delaware Valley Chapter, was a caregiver to her husband, Neil, who died from corticobasal degeneration.
 She has facilitated FTD support groups in Pennsylvania and New Jersey and currently facilitates one in Las Vegas.
 Ms. Radin, with her son, Gary, conceived and edited the first book ever dedicated to providing information to FTD caregivers: What If It’s Not Alzheimer’s?: A Caregiver’s Guide to Dementia.
 She was a founding member of AFTD and has devoted her time and expertise in the areas of caregiving and the organizing of FTD Conferences.